kitbagjs/mapper/README.md

 mapper.map('source-key', source, 'destination-key')
 ```

-The mapper relies an an underlying set of `Profile` objects to define what types are supported and how to map between them.
-To add profiles to the mapper, use `register`.
+Kitbag Mapper relies an an underlying set of `Profile` objects to define what types are supported and how to map between them.
+To add profiles to Kitbag Mapper, use `register`.

 ### Type Safety

-In order to have type safety when using the router, you must register your profiles within the `Register` interface under the namespace `@kitbag/mapper`.
+In order to have type safety when using Kitbag Mapper, you must register your profiles within the `Register` interface under the namespace `@kitbag/mapper`.

 ```ts
 declare module '@kitbag/mapper' {